top of page

 ongoing project by Zeynep Okyay

-In the first phase, the dictionary was tested as a demo in audio format in a collaborative work in the two-hour radio broadcast, entitled "Repression and Solidarity in Art and Culture", only in Turkish.
-Directed by Ekmel Ertan and produced by Eser Epözdemir, Zeynep Okyay, Seçil Yaylalı, the podcast stars Kültigin Kaan Akbulut, Asena Günal, Osman Erden and Eda Yiğit.
-Translation and English dubbing was done by Nafiz Akşehirli.
-The music was composed by Mehmet Can Özer.
+In the first phase, we tested the dictionary in an audio format through a two-hour radio broadcast titled "Repression and Solidarity in Art and Culture," conducted in Turkish.
+Directed by Ekmel Ertan and produced by Eser Epözdemir, Zeynep Okyay, and Seçil Yaylalı, the podcast features contributions from Kültigin Kaan Akbulut, Asena Günal, Osman Erden, and Eda Yiğit.
+Nafiz Akşehirli handled the translation and English dubbing, while Mehmet Can Özer composed the music.

 bottom of page